 Student employee supervisors that allow their student workers to repeatedly work more than 20 hours per week risk disciplinary action and/or loss of privilege of the department to have student employees.

 - Each department will be supplied with a copy of the Student Employment Handbook.
 Please make this available for your students to read.
-Supplying them with a copy of the Student Employment Handbook at time is hire is encouraged.
+Supplying them with a copy of the Student Employment Handbook at time of hire is encouraged.

 Posting a student job opening with the Student Employment Office will ensure that you have a access to a wide pool of students actively looking for a position on campus.
 In fact, the Student Employment Office asks that departments avoid independent advertising of job openings in order to be fair to all job seeking students.